-As at 31 December 2022, the carrying amount of prepayments to suppliers amounted to approximately RMB566,495,000, representing approximately 91% the Group's total assets.
-It was mainly prepaid to three suppliers for purchase of mobile and smart appliances, and Artificial Intelligence ("AI") and other equipment.
-The impairment assessment on the prepayments is based on evaluation of the recoverability of the prepayments by considering market demand, expected volume of transactions with the suppliers, ability of the suppliers to refund the prepayments and subsequent utilisation up to the date of this report.
-No impairment has been recognised in relation to the prepayments to these major suppliers.
+As at 31 December 2023, the carrying amount of prepayments and deposit to suppliers amounted to approximately RMB596,246,000, representing approximately 95% of the Group's total assets.
+It was mainly prepaid to three suppliers for purchases of mobile and smart appliances, and Artificial Intelligence ("AI") and other equipment.
+The impairment assessment on the prepayments and deposit is based on evaluation of the recoverability of the prepayments and deposit by considering expected volume of transactions with the suppliers, ability of the suppliers to refund the prepayments and deposit if the suppliers fail to fulfill the supply schedules and subsequent utilisation up to the date of this report.
+No impairment has been recognised in relation to the prepayments and deposit to these major suppliers.

-We identified the valuation of prepayments as a key audit matter since the carrying amount of prepayments was significant to the total assets and the significant degree of judgements and estimates made by the management in assessing the recoverability of the prepayments.
+We identified the valuation of prepayments and deposit as a key audit matter since the carrying amount of prepayments and deposit was significant to the consolidated financial statements and the significant degree of judgements and estimations made by the management in assessing the recoverability of the prepayments and deposit.